hetida/hetida-designer/docs/adapter_system/blob_storage_adapter.md

 ## Usage
 All sources and sinks of the blob storage adapter are of type `Any`, thus only inputs and outputs of type `Any` can be wired to the blob storage adapter.

-By default the `dump` and `load` methods of the Python package `pickle` are used to serialize and deserialize these inputs and outputs.
-Thus the file extension ".pkl" is added to their object key.
+By default, the `dump` and `load` methods of the Python package `pickle` are used to serialize and deserialize these inputs and outputs.
+Hence, the file extension ".pkl" is added to their object key.
-Since it is [not recommended to save tensorflow keras models via pickle](https://keras.io/getting_started/faq/#what-are-my-options-for-saving-models) such models are automatically identified by the adapter and serialized by the keras `save_model` method into the HDF5 format instead.
-In that case the file extension ".h5" is added to the object key.
+Since it is [not recommended to save Tensorflow Keras models via pickle](https://keras.io/getting_started/faq/#what-are-my-options-for-saving-models), such models are automatically identified by the adapter and serialized into the HDF5 format by the keras `save_model` method instead.
+In this case the file extension ".h5" is appended to the object key.

+**Note:** The python module tensorflow (or keras) is not included in the standard hetida designer dependencies.
+To use tensorflow in the hetida designer components or workflows, you need to [add this dependency](../custom_python_dependencies.md).

 ### Basic Usage